Natural Remedies for Baby Congestion (Doctor-Approved)

 Nasal Care: Gentle Clearing Techniques

-This combination provides one of the most effective safe baby congestion treatments:
+This combination is one of the safest, most effective ways to treat baby congestion :

 1. Place baby on their back

-2. Apply 1-2 drops of saline solution in each nostril
+2. Put 1-2 drops of saline solution in each nostril

-4. Use a bulb syringe or nasal aspirator to gently suction out mucus
+4. Then use a bulb syringe or nasal aspirator to gently suction out the mucus

 Natural Saline Solution Recipe